A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Accurate Depth Estimation

+Clutter due to strong reflections from undesired objects can impede \name.
+For instance, even if an undesired object is at an azimuth significantly different from the desired object, it's side lobes can create ghost peaks that causes interference.
+Worse still, some reflectors may be orders of magnitude stronger than our desired object, and thus even their side lobes can dwarf our objects-of-interest.
+Fig.~\ref{fig:clutter_source} shows an example of a highly cluttered scene.
+Our objective is to remove unwanted clutter to focus on the object-of-interest.
+While the shape-correlator based detector was designed to avoid ghost peaks, if the object-of-interest is dwarfed by very strong reflections, then these can trigger the correlator detector and result in a faulty depth estimate.
+Therefore, one must perform a declutter phase prior to applying \name's correlator based peak detection algorithm.
+Doing so would prevent \name's algorithm from being misled by such strong side lobes.

-Specifically, in \name\, we look for peaks in the regions of our radar profile that fall outside of the azimuth span of our target, as expected from image segmentation.
-For each peak, we generate an object template that is the scale and position of that peak -- including its side lobes -- and subtract it from our profile.
-We iterate many times until the magnitude of the peaks in the area outside of our focus are comparable to the expected magnitude of the target reflector.
-This is analogous to successive interference cancellation in wireless communications \cite{sic}, or the CLEAN algorithm in radio-astronomy \cite{clean}, with the distinction that we only remove peaks outside of our desired sensing azimuthal span.
-What this process accomplishes is the removal of side lobes from very large peaks in our azimuth of interest -- which is critical for the performance of our system.
+Specifically, in \name\, we look for semantic objects that are usually strong reflectors such as buildings, fences and lamp posts using the camera segmentation output.
+Using the undesirable reflector's accurate angular locations from the camera, we find if there exist strong peaks outside our angles-of-interest in the radar image.
+For each such strong peak, we treat it as a point reflector and synthesize a template following Eqn.~\ref{eqn:1}, which captures its contribution to the I/Q signal.
+A key point to note is that because these are strong reflectors, $\alpha$ of the template is chosen to be equal to the peak value.
+This template is then subtracted from the received raw I/Q samples.
+We iterate over different such peaks many times until the magnitude of the peaks in the angles-of-interest are comparable to the expected magnitude of an object reflection.
+This is analogous to successive interference cancellation in RF communication~\cite{sic}, or the CLEAN algorithm in radio-astronomy \cite{clean}, with the distinction that we only remove the contribution from peaks outside of our angles-of-interest.
+What this process accomplishes is the removal of side lobes from these large peaks within our angles-of-interest -- thereby enabling robust object peak detection.